Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 The nightlife in Portugal is mostly social and bar-focused.
 Don’t necessarily go looking for a thumping bass in a dark basement techno club, because this isn’t Berlin.
 But Lisbon and Porto do have loads of fun bars and — thanks to the year-round great climate — the crowds often spill out into the streets.

-In Lisbon, the entire district of Barrio Alto becomes essentially one big street party every night (in non-pandemic times, of course).
+In Lisbon, the entire district of Barrio Alto becomes essentially one big street party every night.
 As the night wears on, the party moves to Cais do Sodré, once a red-light district and now a trendy nightlife area.

 If you happen to be in Portugal in June, you have the chance to join the Popular Saints celebrations, which are spread out over many weeks.
 Each neighborhood will have a street party with colorful bunting, grilled fish, and lots of bad pimba (folksy uptempo music from rural areas of Portugal).

 In Porto, these celebrations also involve hitting random people on the head with inflatable hammers.
-Great for releasing some rage and going hammer-to-hammer with the locals.
+It’s great for releasing some rage and going hammer-to-hammer with the locals.

-Inflatable hammer brawls aside, you’re not likely to get into any hairy situations in Portugal.
+Inflatable hammer brawls aside, you’re not likely to get into any confrontations in Portugal.
 It’s one of the safest countries in the world, which makes traveling a mostly worry-free affair — even if you’re backpacking solo or as a woman alone.
-By the way, the machismo that women often report when traveling in countries like Italy is not a thing in Portugal, so this makes it easier for solo female travelers to feel at ease.
+By the way, the machismo that women sometimes report when traveling in certain Mediterranean countries is not really a thing in Portugal, so this makes it easier for solo female travelers to feel at ease.

 Do keep an eye on your belongings as tourists do become targets of theft sometimes, as anywhere in the world.
 In Lisbon, feel free to ignore any shady people offering you drugs on the squares frequented by tourists; they are in fact scammers, and not worth talking to unless you are in dire need of some baking powder or oregano.